Icinga/icinga2/doc/7-icinga-template-library.md

 The Plugins contrib collects various contributed command definitions.

-These check commands assume that the global constant named `PluginsContribDir` is set to the path where the user installs custom plugins and can be enabled by uncommenting the corresponding line in icinga2.conf.
+These check commands assume that the global constant named `PluginContribDir` is set to the path where the user installs custom plugins and can be enabled by uncommenting the corresponding line in icinga2.conf.

 ## <a id="plugins-contrib-ipmi"></a> IPMI Devices